Cochin Shipyard: Shipbuilding

-Eight platform supply vessels for the Norwegian Seatankers Management Company, are also under construction.
+Eight platform supply vessels for the Norwegian Seatankers Management Company, are also under construction..

+On December 27, 2024, Adani Ports and SEZ, through its subsidiary, Ocean Sparkle Limited, ordered eight tug boats from CSL.
+The order is worth about ₹450 crores comprisng eight 70 T Bollard Pull Azimuthing Stern Drive Tugs delivered by Udupi Cochin Shipyard Limited.
+Deliveries will start in December 2026 and are expected to be completed by August 2028.

+Naval Ships

 INS Vikrant

-Cochin Shipyard built India's first indigenous aircraft carrier. (formerly, the Project 71 "Air Defence Ship") is the first aircraft carrier of the Indian Navy to be designed and built in India.
-The carrier will be the largest warship built by CSL.
+Cochin Shipyard built India's first indigenous aircraft carrier-INS Vikrant (formerly, the Project 71 "Air Defence Ship").
+The carrier is the largest warship built by CSL.
 In February 2020, all major structural and outfitting work was declared complete.
-On 4 August, sea trials finally began.
+Sea trials finally began on 4 August.
 Five day long sea trials were successfully completed on 8 August 2021.
-On 2 September 2022, The ship was commissioned.
+The ship was commissioned on 2 September 2022.

+INS Anvesh

+CSL, in collaboration with DRDO built INS Anvesh, a missile range instrumentation ship to be used as a Floating Test Range for India's ballistic missile defence program.
+Its construction was awarded to CSL in 2015 and was laid down by 2016.
+It was commissioned into Naval service on 11 March 2022.